VIO v4 Admin Portal - User Guide

 20. PIN Access

-Manage redemption PIN codes (prefix, permissions such as voucher redemption or token claim, status).
+Manage staff PIN codes used to mark vouchers used (prefix, permissions such as Voucher Use or Token Claim, status).
 Filter, paginate, create, edit, delete, and reveal masked PINs when permitted.

 How to use: